Article originally from www.verywellfit.com

 For the Senior:

-When a child falls he or she gets right back up and keeps moving.
-But when an older adult falls the consequences can be severe and even deadly.
-Each year, thousands of older Americans die due to falls and broken hips.
-At the very least many will experience a loss of independence due to a fall.
+Falls can cause severe pain, fear and a loss of independence.
 Just as the athletes can train their bodies, seniors can use exercise programs and moves that focus on balance to reduce and prevent falls.
 Harvard Health reports that exercise programs reduce falls that cause injuries by 37 percent, falls leading to serious injuries by 43 percent, and broken bones by 61 percent.

 Let’s make this clear: balance training is for everyone.
 The list of benefits is long, but here are just a few: